607011/impac-t/README.md

    - cause a kind of asteroid shower (or other dangerous things that fall from the sky and can severely harm the racket)
    - increase inertia of racket
    - speed up/slow down ball (friction?)
+ - place racket on level's default position in case it was caught in between wall segments or something like that

 Copyright (c) 2015 Oliver Lau <<ola@ct.de>>, Heise Zeitschriften Verlag